bigjosh/BlueLEDBoard/README.md

 The daughterboard is also constantly listening for new incoming data on the serial port that is uses to update the internal display buffer.

 Daughterboard firmware is  available [here](Daughterboard%20PCB/firmware/Arduino/BlueLEDBoard) as an Arduino IDE style package.
-Note that you can actually download the firmward directly to a daughterboard over the serial connections using the Arduin IDE- just set the Arduino port to the serial port that the daughter board is connected to and the board type to "Uno".
+Note that you can actually download the firmware directly to a daughterboard over the serial connections using the Arduin IDE- just set the Arduino port to the serial port that the daughter board is connected to and the board type to "Uno".
 ### Master Controller
-The daughter boards are connected via RS232 the the master controller software which runs on a Raspberry PI.
+The daughter boards are connected via RS232 the the master controller software which currently runs on a Raspberry PI.
 This code orchestrates the activity for the entire installation and sends update to the individual strings as necessary.

-The master controller software is avialable [here](master/BlueManLEDMaster) as a Visual Stuido IDE style solution.
+The master controller software is avialable [here](master/BlueManLEDMaster).
 Note the code can run on either a Windows or Linux master controller and a Linux `make` file is provided.

 ### User Interface
-The Raspberry PI also hosts code that lets the user update the messages and schedule changes.
+Currently there are scripts that run once per minute that download messages and fonts from a dropbox.com account.
+New messages are seamless spliced to the end of the currently running message.
+If a change in the font file is detected, all the connected strings are restarted with the updated font.

 ## Connections